Soumyabrata/Soumyabrata.github.io/application.md

 to me and my other siblings.

 <br />
-In this intended application of mine, I would like to humbly point a few pointers that greatly helped me in embracing diversity and a positive inclusionary envi- ronment in my current self.
+In this intended application of mine, I would like to humbly point a few pointers that greatly helped me in embracing diversity and a positive inclusionary environment in my current self.
 I completed all my high-school education from my home province.
 In 2006, I got admitted to a national institute of technology, for my engineering studies.
 This period was undoubtedly the first time, when I started lifelong friendship with students, who came from the diverse cultural backgrounds of India.
 It was an amazing experience, as I learnt to forge friendship with people from various backgrounds.
 Post my graduation in 2010, I joined a Swedish telecommunication